-- Membership demonstrates support for the leadership and vision of the church: Assemblies of God pastors and elders must work according to the church constitution and bylaws and memberships is a formal and public expression of commitment to help them do that.
+- Membership demonstrates support for the leadership and vision of the church: Assemblies of God, pastors, and elders must work according to the church constitution and bylaws, and memberships are a formal and public expression of commitment to help them do that.

-- Membership demonstrates unity with others believers: membership is a public way of expressing unity of belief and practice with other Christians.
-Church membership is partially analogous to baptism, in that it’s a public expression of a commitment, though it’s not necessary for salvation.
-People can be united with others, in belief and practice without membership, but formally joining the church signifies a full expression of unity.
+- Membership demonstrates unity with other believers: membership is a public way of expressing unity of belief and practice with other Christians.
+Church membership is partially analogous to baptism in that it’s a public expression of a commitment, though it’s not necessary for salvation.
+People can be united with others in belief and practice without membership, but formally joining the church signifies a full expression of unity.

-- Membership avails people to the full exercise of their spiritual gifts: some positions of service in Assemblies of God churches are only available to members, such as an elder.
-It’s important to the ministerial staff and the elderboard that people express complete public support and agreement for the Assemblies of God doctrinal statement and the constitution and bylaws before serving is decision-making roles related to the vision of the church.
+- Membership avails people of the full exercise of their spiritual gifts: some positions of service in Assemblies of God churches are only available to members, such as an elder.
+It’s important to the ministerial staff, and the elderboard that people express complete public support and agreement for the Assemblies of God’s doctrinal statement and the constitution and bylaws before serving in decision-making roles related to the vision of the church.

 - Membership gives people a vote in Assemblies of God churches: the congregation, specifically the voting membership, makes important decisions in Assemblies of God churches.
 Ministerial staff and elders make many decisions, but the most significant ones regarding budget, facilities, and some staff positions are the result of congregational votes.

 Before a person has a voice in church matters, through the exercise of voting, the pastor, elderboard, and other members need to know that they share the same beliefs and agree to serve according to the church’s policies and procedures, as stated in the constitution and bylaws.